jekyllgrim/ZScript_Basics/10_Virtual_functions.md

 }
 ```

 As explained earlier, when you declare class-scope variables, like `myvalue` above, you can't immediately give them a value.
-You either have to turn it into a property, or set that value somewhere. `PostBeginPlay()` is a good place to do that.
-Notice, that `PostBeginPlay()` is not like `Tick()`: it's called only once, so there's no need to check if the actor is frozen.
+You either have to turn it into a property, or set that value somewhere — `PostBeginPlay()` is a good place to do the latter.
+Notice that `PostBeginPlay()` is not like `Tick()`: it's called only once, so there's no need to check if the actor is frozen.
 If your actor has some sort of an attached "companion" actor (for example, a fireball that spawns an actor-based light flare around itself), it's also a good place to spawn them.

 There are many, many other virtual functions that you will need to override.
 And remember: you won't always need to call **super** on them; sometimes you'll need to completely fill in what the function does, without calling its original version.
-Let's take a quick look at `ModifyDamage()` — an **Inventory** function used by protective items such as PowerProtection (a power-up that reduces incoming damage).
-This function gets the damage that is supposed to be dealt to the owner of the item, and then uses `newdamage` argument to tell the game how much damage to actually deal:
+Let's take a quick look at `ModifyDamage()` — an **Inventory** function used by items that modify incoming or outgoing damage, such as `PowerDamage` and `PowerProtection` .
+This function gets the damage that is supposed to be dealt to or by the owner of the item, and then uses `newdamage` argument to tell the game how much damage to actually deal:

 ```csharp
 class CustomProtection : Inventory